Tazmainiandevil/Useful.Extensions/README.md

 _ToStringOrEmpty_ - String representation of a nullable value or an empty string if the nullable has no value

-_IsEqual_ - Checks if the nullable value is equal another value
+_IsEqual_ - Checks if the nullable value is equal to another value

 e.g.